-- 5.6.1.6.10 Any process waste or waste containing hazardous substances shall be stored in a manner which complies with 5.1.10.1 to 5.1.10.9 above. - 5.6.1.6.11 Any hazardous facility generating wastes containing hazardous substances shall dispose of these wastes to facilities which, or waste disposal contractors who, meet all the requirements of regional and district rules for discharges to the environment and also the provisions of the Hazardous Substances and New Organisms Act 1996.
+- 5.6.1.6.10 Any process waste or waste containing hazardous substances shall be The on-site disposal of stored in a manner which complies with 5.1.10.1 to 5.1.10.9 above. hazardous substances - 5.6.1.6.11 Any hazardous facility generating wastes containing hazardous substances shall dispose of these wastes to facilities which, or waste disposal contractors who, meet all the requirements of regional and district rules for discharges to the environment and also the provisions of the Hazardous Substances and New Organisms Act 1996.